FREE TO NON-PROFIT USERS

 Designed using a modern psychometric approach to facilitate use in patient care.

-While standard practice for PROM design involves the development of short-form scales composed of a limited set of items, more recently, item libraries and item banks have been developed to provide a flexible approach to scale design.
+While standard practice for the design of patient-reported outcome measures involves the development of short-form scales with a limited set of items, more recently, item libraries and item banks have been developed to provide a more flexible approach.
 To evaluate outcomes for aesthetic treatments that target the skin, we developed a comprehensive set of items to measure satisfaction with how the skin feels and looks and provide a way to customize fit-for-purpose scales.
-In this approach, sub-sets of items can be selected from an item set and scored by calibrating scores to the full set of items (i.e., item-bank approach), or scored using estimates from independent samples (i.e., item-library approach).
+In this approach, sub-sets of items can be selected from the full set and scored by calibrating scores to the full set of items (i.e., item-bank approach), or scored using estimates from independent samples (i.e., item-library approach).
 The short-form approach aims to minimize respondent burden while maximizing content validity.

 HOW SKIN LOOKS

 SKIN-Q includes 46 items that measure satisfaction with how skin on the body and/or face looks.
-Three short-form scales were created to illustrate the use of the item library.
-The first scale includes 7 items that ask about facial movement (e.g., smile, show expression, raise eyebrows, frown).
-The second scale includes 9 items that measure skin rejuvenation (e.g., youthful, glow, radiant, healthy, fresh).
+Three short-form scales were created using the item library.
+The first scale includes 7 items that measure facial movement (e.g., smile, raise eyebrows, frown).
+The second scale includes 9 items that measure skin rejuvenation (e.g., youthful, glow, radiant, fresh).
 The third scale includes 12 items that measure skin quality (e.g., firm, smooth, hydrated, elasticity).

 HOW SKIN FEELS